Philadelphia Anti-Graffiti Network: History

 A precursor is The Philadelphia Museum of Art's urban outreach project in the seventies.
 The program helped to create murals around Philadelphia to cover up the graffiti-covered buildings.
-The museum's program ended in 1983, a year prior to the beginning (COAST) of the PAGN, which like its predecessor attempted to use murals to curb the rising graffiti problem.
+The museum's program ended in 1983, a year prior to the beginning of the PAGN, which like its predecessor attempted to use murals to curb the rising graffiti problem.

 While closely related to the Philadelphia Museum of Art's urban outreach project, the PAGN encompassed a larger goal with similar priorities.
 The program was originally created during a citywide crackdown on graffiti and accompanied other antigraffiti regulations and increases in penalties.
 Selling of spray paints to minors was prohibited as well as displaying unlocked cans of paint in stores, the latter to curb the common practice of shoplifting paints.
 Included with the increased penalties also came alternative forms of punishment such as forcing graffiti writers to clean graffiti as a form of community service and an amnesty program for identified "taggers" who signed pledges promising not to vandalize property anymore.
 The amnesty program accumulated over a thousand signatures between 1984 and 1991.
 Those found guilty of vandalism also had another option: apprenticeship in the PAGN program.
-The apprenticeship focused on taking the creative energy of the graffiti artists (BERN) and helping them gain guidance from already established professional artists.
+The apprenticeship focused on taking the creative energy of the graffiti artists and helping them gain guidance from already established professional artists.

 In 1996, the PAGN program was merged into the Philadelphia Recreation Department and MAP was elevated as an independent entity.
 From the MAP program came the Philadelphia Mural Arts Advocates, a not for profit corporation for raising funds for the MAP programs.
 While 1996 marked a greater position for MAP-it also was the year the PAGN founder, Tim Spencer, died.
 The roots of MAP was in a meeting with Jane Golden and Spencer in 1984 in which she asked to run a program within PAGN.
 Spencer originally envisioned a program that would move kids more towards other arts and crafts, however, Golden envisioned what is now the MAP program.